Google Fiber vs Spectrum

 If, on the other hand, your home network often has multiple computers, tablets, or smart TVs that all use the internet at once, you might need a faster connection.

-Spectrum has plans all the way up to 1,000Mbps (1Gbps) (wireless speeds may vary), but this plan is more expensive than Google Fiber’s equivalent and also doesn’t come with the other benefits of fiber connections.
+Spectrum has plans all the way up to 2,000Mbps (2Gbps) (wireless speeds may vary), this plan is slightly less expensive than GFiber’s equivalent, but doesn’t come with the other benefits of fiber connections.

 It’s also important to note that Spectrum’s prices increase after one year—up to $25 per month—so the difference in price only gets worse as time goes on.